-- 1.19 Equalities Impact Assessment (EIA) screening has been carried out on the Council's Treasury Strategy for 2015-16, and the associated Treasury Management Practices (Main Principles and Schedules). - 1.20 The EIA screening has determined that a full impact assessment is not necessary, as no direct or indirect relevance to equality and diversity duties has been identified.
+- 1.19 Equalities Impact Assessment (EIA) screening will be carried out on the Council's Treasury Strategy for 2015-16, and the associated Treasury Management Practices (Main Principles and Schedules). - 1.20 In previous years the EIA screening has determined that a full impact assessment is not necessary, as no direct or indirect relevance to equality and diversity duties has been identified.